deltora72/JS-lab/README.md

 This is a little slot machine game I designed last week for fun.

+It's not yet optimized for playing in mobile devices or tablets, so please try it on your laptop or desktop computer.

 Here is the link for playing online: https://deltora72.github.io/JS-lab/

 The rules of the game are very simple: